John W. Derr: Education

-Derr attended Frederick High School in Frederick, MD.
+Derr attended Frederick High School in Frederick, Maryland.
 After high school, he received his B.S. from the University of Maryland in 1963.
 To become a chartered life underwriter (C.L.U.), Derr graduated from The American College in 1977.

 Career

 Prior to his political career, Derr served in U.S. Army Reserves from 1963 until 1969.
 He then started his career as an insurance agent.
-In 1982, Derr political career began to take shape when he became a member of the Republican Local Central Committee.
+In 1982, Derr's political career began to take shape when he became a member of the Republican Local Central Committee.
 Derr was selected as a delegate to the Republican Party National Convention in 1996.